tanveer-sayyed/simple_scheduler/README.md

 - Works even when period < execution time
 - Scheduled the same function, again, with a different job_name
 - On execution failure, set the number of reattempts.
-- Control the duration between each re-attempt
+- Control the duration between each re-attempt.
 - Works only in background, hence easy to intergrate across platforms(eg. flask)

 ## Install